 X The reference dataset to be queried.
 This should be a numeric matrix where rows correspond to reference points and columns correspond to variables (i.e., dimensions).
-Alternatively, a prebuilt index from buildIndex.
+Alternatively, a prebuilt BiocNeighborIndex object from buildIndex.

-query A numeric matrix of query points, containing the same number of columns as X.
+A numeric matrix of query points, containing the same number of columns as X.

-k A positive integer scalar specifying the number of nearest neighbors to retrieve.
+A positive integer scalar specifying the number of nearest neighbors to retrieve.

 Alternatively, an integer vector of length equal to the number of points in query, specifying the number of neighbors to identify for each point.
 If subset is provided, this should have length equal to the length of subset.
-Users should wrap this vector in an AsIs class to distinguish length-1 vectors from integer scalars.
+Users should wrap this vector in an AsIs class to distinguish length-1 vectors from integer num. threads subset An integer, logical or character vector indicating the rows of query (or columns, if transposed=TRUE) for which the nearest neighbors should be identified.